WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 ## Nested Templates

-Container blocks like the columns blocks also support templates.
-This is achieved by assigning a nested template to the block.
+Container blocks like the columns block also support templates.
+This makes it possible to define which block types are used by default in each column, by adding a nested template to the block type array like so:
 ```php
 $template = array(
 	array( 'core/paragraph', array(